Ex-wife or friend defecated in their bed in "fitting end" to marriage, Depp tells court | International

 When the couple next met up in May when Depp went to collect some possessions from their home, a row erupted over the faeces incident, which Heard blamed on one of their dogs.
 Depp denied he had been spoiling for a fight and said Heard had brought up the issue, telling the estate manager in a phone call it was a "harmless prank".

+The trial is due to last three weeks.
 Heard, who has also been in court for Depp's appearances in the witness box, is due to give evidence herself next week as is Depp's former long-term partner Vanessa Paradis and his ex-girlfriend, actress Winona Ryder.
-(Editing by Angus MacSwan and Gareth Jones)